The crawl, walk, run approach to launching your SMS marketing strategy

 Here’s what the “crawl” stage looks like.

-1. Ethically incentivize customers to join your SMS list
+1. Ethically incentivise customers to join your SMS list

 Without a solid subscriber list, all your SMS marketing efforts can go to waste.